 Over 12 weeks a group of 15 to 25 staff work with a group of long-term unemployed job seekers or a similar group of highly disadvantaged people.

 • Participants receive two days training before being matched with their protégés.

 • Protégés receive foundation training before meeting their mentors.

-• Juno consultants match mentors with protégés.
+• Juno consultants match participants with protégés.

 • Juno consultants facilitate the process for the 12 weeks of mentoring.

 Participants meet their protégés face-to-face once a week for one hour (at their place of work).
 Juno coaches the participants as a group for one hour per week and individually as needed.